Near-Optimal Design of Safe Output Feedback Controllers from Noisy Data: Numerical Experiments

 In this section, we demonstrate numerically the effectiveness of the proposed framework in safely controlling unknown systems.
 In the experiments, we consider the single-input single-output unknown LTI system characterized by the matrices

 where $\rho>0$ corresponds to the spectral radius of $A$.
 When $\rho<1$, \eqref{eq:system_example} is asymptotically stable, that is, its output converges to the origin at an exponential rate when the input is equal to $0$.
-When $\rho = 1$, \eqref{eq:system_example} is an unstable double-integrator system.
+When $\rho = 1$, \eqref{eq:system_example} is a marginally stable double-integrator system.

 In all the following tests, the cost function is given by \eqref{eq:cost_output} for appropriate choices of the weights.
-The expectation in \eqref{eq:cost_output} is taken over future input/output noise with variances $\Sigma_w = I_m$ and $\Sigma_v = I_p $.
+The expectation in \eqref{eq:cost_output} is taken over future input/output disturbances with covariance matrices $\Sigma_w = I_m$ and $\Sigma_v = I_p $.
 We consider bounded disturbances between $-1$ and $1$, that is, $w_\infty = v_\infty = 1$.
-For solving optimization problems we use MOSEK \cite{mosek}, called through MATLAB via YALMIP \cite{YALMIP} on a standard laptop computer\footnote{The code is open-source and available at \url{https://gitlab.nccr-automation.ch/data-driven-control-epfl/constrained-biop}.}.
+Hence, each scalar disturbance is randomly chosen from $\{-1,1\}$ with probability $\frac{1}{2}$.
+For solving optimization problems we use MOSEK \cite{mosek}, called through MATLAB via YALMIP \cite{YALMIP}\footnote{The code is open-source and available at \url{https://gitlab.nccr-automation.ch/data-driven-control-epfl/constrained-biop}.
+This example takes a few minutes overall to run.}.